 Understanding the structure of legs is essential when drawing them, not only because it gives you a solid base to build upon but also helps with character proportioning.
 Beyond the standard hip, knee, and ankle joints, leg muscles vary considerably in shape and function.

-Artist Lucas Elliott suggests starting with a general idea of where each leg muscle should be on your body, then gradually add in specific details as you become more knowledgeable about its anatomy.
+Artist Lucas Elliott suggests starting with a general idea of where each leg muscle should be on your body, then gradually adding in specific details as you become more knowledgeable about its anatomy.
 This method can be particularly helpful when drawing characters that defy traditional human and animal body types–a tall, thin man or woman or a small, short bunny.

 Drawing the legs of dogs and cats is a great place to begin when learning how to draw them because they share the same basic anatomy as most other animals.
 However, drawing wolves or rabbits may prove more challenging due to their more intricate features.

 Begin by drawing the basic skeletal structure with circles for each hip, knee, and ankle joint.
-Subsequently, draw long cylinders for upper and lower legs.
+Subsequently, draw long cylinders for the upper and lower legs.
 Finally, add detail to each leg’s top by drawing in a teardrop-shaped muscle.

 Drawing a dog requires drawing two front legs that are slightly bent.
-Start slightly to the right of center and draw an oval that overlaps both the body and front paws, stopping just before each paw’s top edge on both sides.
+Start slightly to the right of the center and draw an oval that overlaps both the body and front paws, stopping just before each paw’s top edge on both sides.

 A pet’s tail is an integral part of its anatomy.
 Not only does it aid balance and act as a rudder when swimming, but it’s also used for expressing emotions such as excitement or nervousness.